phyti1/jupyter-helpers/README.md

 ### How to Use

-1. Install and import the module `project-helpers` into your Python code.
+1. Install and import the module `pythi` into your Python code.

 2. Simply call the `unify_cwd()` function wherever you need to set your CWD to the project's root directory containing the `.git` subfolder.